dotrungkien/dotrungkien/README.md

 🎓 Graduated from Hanoi University of Science and Technology in Vietnam, and Keio University from Japan.

-🧐 Interested in Blockchain, especially in Ethereum, Smart Contract Security, Defi, Gamefi, NFT, and Crypto.

 ✍🏻 Language: Vietnamese (native), English, Japanese.

 ## Favorite quote